Turkish Cuisine WeekTurkish Cuisine WeekTurkish Cuisine Week

 3. Check the tenderness of the dried fruit after about 15 minutes.
 Then add the apple slices.

-5. Pour the compote into individual serving bowls.
+5. Pour into serving bowls.